• Skip to primary navigation

 Yum

-plate with thai stuffed pepper topped with peanut sauce
+plate with a Thai stuffed bell pepper topped with peanut sauce

-These Thai stuffed peppers are better than takeout and can be ready in 45 minutes!
-First and foremost, they are absolutely delicious and healthy as can be, which most take out isn’t.
-And slathered in the best peanut sauce you’ve ever had?
+This Thai stuffed peppers recipe is better than takeout and takes just 45 minutes to make!
+First and foremost, they are made with wholesome ingredients, which most take out isn’t.
+And slathered in the best peanut sauce you’ve ever had.
 You need this recipe.

 Why make these stuffed peppers